LeanerCloud/AutoSpotting/TECHNICAL_DETAILS.md

 at a time per Lambda function invocation, in order to not change the group too fast, but instances belonging to multiple groups can be replaced concurrently.
-If you find this slow, the Lambda function invocation frequency (defaulting to once every 5 minutes) can be changed by updating the CloudFormation stack, which has a parameter for it.
+If you find this slow, the Lambda function invocation frequency (defaulting to once every 5 minutes) can be changed by updating the stack, which has a parameter for it.

 In the (so far unlikely) case in which the market price is high enough that there are no spot instances that can be launched, (and also in case of software